 *

-The third example of publication of falsified photos of rock art is more disturbing and also most unexpected, as it concerns a publication by two academic bio-archaeologists, Prof. Beth Koontz Scaffidi (School of Human Evolution and Social Change, Arizona State University, Tempe, Arizona, USA) and Prof. Tifiny Tung (Associate Professor, Department of Anthropology, Vanderbilt University, Nashville, Tennessee, USA).
+Also the final example of a publication of incorrect illustrations of rock art I find worrying.
+It concerns a publication by two academic bio-archaeologists, Prof. Beth Koontz Scaffidi and Prof. Tifiny Tung.
 Their research paper was called: “Endemic violence in a pre-Hispanic Andean community: A bioarchaeological study of cranial trauma from the Majes Valley, Peru”.
-It was published in the respected American Journal of Physical Anthropology; Issue January 2020; pp. 1-24.
-In their paper the authors published two “photos” onto which they intentionally superimposed incorrect images, thus creating two falsified photos.
-The main scam concerns the fact that they added a weapon to the image (compare this with the addition of a phallus to a petroglyph at Toro Muerto!).
+It was published in the American Journal of Physical Anthropology; Issue January 2020; pp. 1-24.
+In their paper the authors published a “photograph” (actually presenting two illustrations; Fig. 3) onto which they superimposed demonstrably incorrect “tracings” (the term “tracings” explained by them in their 2022-“Erratum”.
+Their Erratum features two correct D-Stretch photos, which were ignored by them when creating the two illustrations (Fig. 3) that definitely convey incorrect information.
+Another issue concerns the fact that they digitally added “weapons” to the images (compare this with the unwelcome addition of a phallus onto a petroglyph at Toro Muerto).
+However, it is a fact that those added “weapons” do not exist.

-Adding imaginary items onto a photo of a rock art image is only a digital variant to the incorrectly chalking-in of petroglyphs in the field and/or adding non-existent items.
-Yet, I find their falsifications much more deceitful because the authors are in this way misleading their readers who cannot check the original photos, nor the original petroglyph panels in the field.
-The unaware readers of their paper have no other choice then to take their false graphical presentations and their incorrect textual conclusions for granted.
+In my opinion, superimposing incorrect “tracings” onto photos of rock art images is only a digital variant to the incorrectly chalking-in of petroglyphs in the field and/or adding non-existent items.
+Yet, I find their incorrect illustrations even more questionable, because the authors are in this way also misinforming their readers, who cannot check the original photos, nor the original petroglyph panels in the field.
+The unaware readers of their paper have no other choice then to take their incorrect illustrations and their incorrect conclusions based on those incorrect illustrations for granted.

-I do not know whether Prof. Scaffidi and Prof. Tung have seen and photographed the two panels (that are 7279.17 m distant) in the field themselves (this seems to be very unlikely, however), but I know that I have.
-In various papers and books I hitherto published several photos/drawings of those two panels, which all prove that the photos published by Prof. Scaffidi and Prof. Tung are intentional falsifications.
-For that reason I published an online paper in November 2020 (Van Hoek 2020) in which I (also graphically) demonstrated that their illustrations are intentional falsifications.
+I do not know whether Prof. Scaffidi and Prof. Tung have seen and photographed the two panels (that are exactly 7279.17 m distant) in the field themselves, but I know that I have.
+In various papers and books I hitherto published several photos/drawings of those two panels (see also the Addendum available in the PDF-version of this paper, available only at ResearchGate), which all prove that the illustrations published by Prof. Scaffidi and Prof. Tung (Fig. 3) are incorrect.
+Being convinced for 100%, I published an online paper in November 2020 (Van Hoek 2020) in which I (also graphically) demonstrated that their illustrations are incorrect.
 I also immediately emailed the two authors – and repeatedly many times since then – but I never got any response.
-It proves that some people prefer to submerge themselves in the well-known Egyptian river!
-And they are not the only ones!
+It is now remarkable that – after being alerted by me in 2020 – Scaffidi and Tung never refuted my claim.
+Moreover, they never defended the publication of their illustration (Fig. 3), probably because it cannot be defended.
+It again proves that some people prefer to submerge themselves in the well-known Egyptian river!

 *